 Things to do in Nelson

 One thing that surprised me about New Zealand was the number of excellent Asian restaurants.
 But really this shouldn’t have been a surprise because New Zealand is quite a bit closer to Asian than my hometown of New York.
-The Thai restaurant, Golden Bell, might not be the most famous restaurant in Nelson, and it might not be on most lists of the best things to do in Nelson, but there are two points in its favor.
+The Thai restaurant where we ate might not be the most famous restaurant in Nelson, and it might not be on most lists of the best things to do in Nelson, but there were two points in its favor.

-One: their seafood curries are really tasty.
-Two: they are open on Christmas Day.
+One: their seafood curries were really tasty.
+Two: they were open on Christmas Day.
 Yes, when my tour group showed up in Nelson on Christmas, this was the only place that would take us in.
 The waiters cheerfully served us all while wearing adorable Santa hats.
 So I’d like to return the favor by giving them a shoutout on this blog.

 24 Hour Treat: Red Seafood Curry